Balma : Lots A6a / A6b

 The project is part of the Balma-Gramont concerted development area (ZAC) on the outskirts of Toulouse.

-On the outskirts of Toulouse, there is a plot next to the hillside with a marked topography which offers wide views of the surrounding urban landscape below.
-The planning approach is to install a tiered landscape associated with the waterway, making a recreational and practical ‘valley’ in the heart of the urban block.
+On the outskirts of Toulouse, there is a plot of land by a hillside with a marked topography, offering wide views of the surrounding urban landscape below.
+The planning approach is to install a tiered landscape associated with the waterway, making a recreational and practical ‘valley’ in the heart of the urban area.

 The project is characterised by three landscapes:

 - The terrace.
-Located above a semi-underground car park, this garden esplanade, at the foot of the housing units, is a convivial shared space with a vegetable garden available for everyone to use.
+Located above a semi-underground car park, this garden esplanade, at the foot of the housing, is a convivial shared space with a vegetable garden available for everyone to use.

 - The terraced slopes.
-A place to relax, next to the housing attached to the slope.
+A place to relax, next to the housing by the slope.
 Wide meadows unfurl over these terraces, shaded by alleys of fruit trees.
 Gabions sit at the foot of these stone terraces, helping to guide the rainwater, dispersing it around the paths into the soil.